bschousek/getting_cleaning_peer/codebook.md

 This file documents the dataset contained within tidy.csv, which is an output from run_analysis.R contained in this repository.

 The tidy dataset is composed of averages of the means and standard deviations of 86 variables plus subject ID and activity ID extracted from the [UCI Machine Learning Repository Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-The averages were taken across subgroups split by test subject and activity.
+The averages were taken across subgroups split by test subject and activity after the test and training datasets were combined.

 Assumptions made in the course of processing the dataset to meet the assignment requirements include: